Apostille USA

 • Personal, educational, legal, federal, immigration, and business documents may require apostille.

-• Birth certificates and FBI background checks are among the most commonly apostilled documents.
+• Birth certificates and FBI background checks are among the most common documents that need apostille.

 • Federal documents follow different procedures than state-issued documents.